JetBrains/kotlin-web-site/docs/topics/typecasts.md

 ```

 Note that despite the fact that the right-hand side of `as?` is a non-null type `String`, the result of the cast is nullable.

-## Generics type checks and casts

-Please see the corresponding section in the [generics documentation page](generics.md#generics-type-checks-and-casts)
-for information on which type checks and casts you can perform with generics.